-Urge your members of Congress to support county surface transportation priorities in any proposed infrastructure package introduced by the Trump Administration and considered by Congress.
+Urge your members of Congress to support county transportation and infrastructure priorities in any new infrastructure bill presented by Congress in the 115th Congress.

 While past surface transportation authorizations such as MAP-21 (P.L.
 112-141) and the FAST Act (P.L.
 114–94) focused on setting policy, this potential infrastructure plan will likely focus on actual project conception and construction.
-In the latter half of 2017, the president, with Congress, is expected introduce a comprehensive package, which would build upon key principles outlined in the White House’s Infrastructure Initiative Fact Sheet, which accompanied the President’s FY 2018 budget request.
-The administration has expressed its intent to work with Congress to improve any legislation offered by the White House as well as find ways to pay for the package.
+The administration has expressed its intent to work with Congress as they craft legislation, realizing the White House Plan could be altered by Congress.

 NACo believes that counties should be recognized as major owners of transportation infrastructure in any potential package presented by the administration.
 Furthermore, federal funding levels and local authority should adequately reflect the county role in the nation’s transportation system.
 NACo believes that a user-pay approach should continue to be the cornerstone of federal transportation funding and that federal policy should provide counties the flexibility to use additional financing tools.
 Such policies include:

-- Preserving the Tax-Exempt Status of Municipal Bonds: Though legislated as part of the tax code through the Ways and Means Committee, tax-exempt bonds are a critical tool for counties that facilitates the budgeting and financing of long-range investments in the infrastructure and facilities necessary to meet public demand.
+- Preserving the tax-exempt status of municipal bonds: Though legislated as part of the tax code through the U.S. House Ways and Means Committee, tax-exempt bonds are a critical tool for counties that facilitates the budgeting and financing of long-range investments in the infrastructure and facilities necessary to meet public demand.
 Without the tax-exemption, counties would pay more to raise capital, a cost that would ultimately be borne by the taxpayers through means such as reduced spending on the roads and bridges that counties are responsible for, decreased economic development, higher taxes or higher user fees.

 - NACo believes that counties should be recognized as major owners of transportation infrastructure in any potential package presented by the administration.
 Key funding and financing measures must include all of the following: